A Miracle Story With My Cat Marmalade

 Step by step I began to rebuild my life, with Marmalade inspiring me with his loyalty, love, devotion, trust and companionship the entire way.

 8 weeks ago this past Thursday, I felt I had to put Marmalade to sleep.
-He had succumbed to an injury sustained in a vicious Tom-Cat fight defending his girlfriend cat "Star" from a neighborhood bully cat named "Blackie" and the operation Marmalade had to have, in order to address the wound, unfortunately lead to a stroke.
+He had succumbed to an injury, sustained in a vicious Tom-Cat fight, defending his girlfriend cat "Star", from a neighborhood bully cat named "Blackie", and the surgical operation Marmalade had to have, in order to address the wound, unfortunately lead to a stroke.
 Which contributed to Marmalade's ultimate decline.
 That story is told here on this forum:

-Someone on the Reddit Pet Grief subthread that I shared this story with above said they thought it might have been MARMALADE who whispered into that woman's ear that evening who helped us, whereas I always thought it might have been God or a Guardian Angel.
-But Marmalade WAS my little Guardian Angel! : )
+Someone on the Reddit Pet Grief subthread that I shared this story with above, said they thought it might have been MARMALADE who whispered into that woman's ear that evening who helped us, whereas I always thought it might have been God...or a Guardian Angel.
+But I suppose Marmalade WAS my little Guardian Angel! : )

 This is my Marmalade, shown below, sitting next to a jar of Marmalade Jelly / Jam, in January of 2017.
 Note how frayed the sides of his ears are from the many Tom-Cat fights he had over the years, prior to my adopting him.
 He even had a hole in one of his ears that almost looked like a pierced ear, from a fang puncture.
 He was rough & tumble, but he was my sweet, kind & loving lad.
 He is about 10 years old in this photo.
 He lived for another 2 years 4 months approximately.
 He was put to sleep on May 16th, 2019.